Do Go On - Do Go On Presents: Arty Facts - Joy Hester's 'Love I'

 Absolutely ahead of her time.

-preliminary to creating a painting or a sculpture and
+preliminary to creating a painting or a sculpture.

-It's such an interesting place that we're in now and like yeah Joy Hester's work is amazing and her
+It's such an interesting place that we're in now and like, yeah, Joy Hester's work is amazing and her experience is here.

-experience is here but the whole sort of community and John and Sunday Reid it's um a pretty
+But the whole sort of community and John and Sunday Read, it's a pretty fascinating place.

 Do you still visit the dining room?